 You might notice blood in your semen for a few weeks after the treatment.
 Ejaculation can also be painful at first but tends to settle in time.
 After a while you may notice that you have very little or no semen due to the radiotherapy.

 You may have constipation, loose poo or diarrhoea for a few weeks due to inflammation of the bowel.
 Tell your doctor or nurse if you have it.
-They can give you medicines.
+They can give you medicine to try and help with these symptoms.

 Your doctor will tell you what precautions you need to take after treatment.
 They might advise you to keep a 1 metre distance from pregnant women or children.
 This includes not having children on your lap.
 But you can be in the same room as them for as long as you want.
 This is usually for around 2 months or so after treatment.